 One final point to be made today.
 I have seen people draw comparisons between this episode and other historical episodes.
 This is refreshing, since it reflects at least some thoughtful attempt to remember history.
 Not all of these are apt or useful comparisons; I saw one that this is the “Archduke Ferdinand” moment of this generation and that’s just nuts.
 Europe is not a military powderkeg at the moment and war in Europe is not about to begin.
 But, to the extent that trade barriers begin to rise again, the idea that this may be a “Smoot-Hawley” moment is worth consideration.
 The Smoot-Hawley tariff is generally thought to have added the “Great” to the phrase “Great Depression.”
 I think that’s probably overstating the importance of this event – especially if everybody decides to respect Britons’ decision and try to continue trade as usual – but it’s the right idea.
 What I want to point out is that while rising tariffs tend to produce lower growth and lower potential growth, they also tend to produce higher inflation.
 The fall of the Berlin Wall and the opening of Eastern Europe is one big reason that inflation outcomes over the last few decades have been lower than we would have expected for the amount of money growth we have had.
 The US has gone from producing all of its own apparel to producing almost none, for example, and this is a disinflationary influence.
 What would happen to apparel prices if the US changed its mind and started producing it all domestically again?
 Give that some thought, and realize that’s the protectionist part of the Brexit argument.

 We can cheer for a victory for independence and freedom, while continuing to fight against any tendency towards economic isolationism.
 But I worry about the latter.
-It will mean higher inflation going forward, even if the doomsayers are right and we also get lower growth from Brexit and the knock-on effects of Brexit.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+It will mean higher inflation going forward, even if the doomsayers are right and we also get lower growth from Brexit and the knock-on effects of Brexit.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.